A connection exists between depression, antidepressants and sleep disorders

 A recent study points out people who suffer from sleep problems are very likely to develop depression and depression-like symptoms at some point.
 The risk of depression is directly connected to the severity of the sleep disorder.
 The shorter or poorer-quality of sleep you get at night is directly reflected in the seriousness of the symptoms.
 Another study implies people with depression are five times more likely to have a breathing-related sleep disorder than non-depressed people.

 If you think your depression could be related to a sleep disorder, fill out our online sleep disorder questionnaire, and we will get back to you with recommendations for your specific situation.

 When depression sets in – antidepressants will generally be prescribed.
 We all know they can alter and lift a person’s mood.
 Some antidepressants can also provoke or aggravate sleep disorders.
 One such disorder – REM behavior disorder – finds people acting out their often violent dreams, while they are asleep.

 Doctors are noticing this trend in younger and younger patients.
 Patients that are relying on antidepressants.
 They say this disorder is on the rise as more people turn to the broad use of medications.
 Knowing what the chemicals are doing to the brain, doctors aren’t surprised by the side affects associated with the drugs.

-If you suspect that your depression could be linked to a sleep disorder, schedule a free consultation with Dr. Westman to find out how he can help you with various sleep disorder treatment options.
+If you suspect that your depression could be linked to a sleep disorder, schedule a consultation with Dr. Westman to find out how he can help you with various sleep disorder treatment options.